【〈翰墨知交情〉之一】莊靈/函邀吃烤肉

 歇腳庵行者再拜,十月一日(筆者按:「歇腳庵」亦作「歇腳盦」,是靜農世伯的齋名)

-Presenting here first is a letter written in brush calligraphic large characters (see Figure 1) sent by longtime friend, Tai Jingnong, to my father in the forty-ninth year of the Republic of China (1960).
+Here, I introduce a large brush-written letter sent by Tai Jing-nong to my father in the forty-ninth year of the Republic of China (1960) (see Figure 1).
 The original text is as follows:

-My dear friend, Honorable Mu, I heard today from both Mr. Sun and Mr. Yu, that they have a friend who is a native of Xinjiang, who can barbecue western region style beef and mutton.
-The only seasonings used are pepper, chili, and white salt.
-Taste is delicious.
+Our honorable old buddy, Mu: Today, I heard from Mr. Sun and Mr. Yu that there is a friend from Xinjiang who can barbecue western region style beef and mutton.
+The seasoning is simply black pepper, chili, and white salt, and the taste is absolutely wonderful.

 圖一:臺靜農民國49年寄給莊嚴的大字毛筆信函。 攝影/莊靈